-Lastly, pyrite experimental data was fit using the same method as described for the others, however, the surface reactions bear some difference due to the nature of the surface being modeled, as can be seen in table 2 using a sulfur site instead of an oxygen site.
-The data fit is acceptable for the experimental data, though it is not as good as for the montmorillonite or iron oxides, which indicates that a simple complexation model may not be sufficient to describe the observed behavior.
-Reactions with the protonated site were considered, but did not fit the data.
-The fitted reaction constant is also the lowest of all of the fitted reaction constants found here by multiple log K units, suggesting that pyrite is the least extenisive sorbent of all those considered here.
+Lastly, SCM of Ra adsorption to pyrite was performed using a similar method as to iron (hdyr)oxides, using surficial S as the adsorption site (reference?xxx) (table 2).
+Model fits capture the observed data points , though not as well as for Ra adsorption to montmorillonite or iron oxides, which indicates that a simple complexation model may not be sufficient to describe the observed behavior.
+The fitted reaction constant is also the lowest of all of the fitted reaction constants found here by multiple log K units, suggesting that pyrite is the least extensive sorbent of all those considered here.
 This is reinforced by the observation of limited radium sorption over all pH ranges.
+Similar to our results, a previous study found no adsorption of strontium to non-oxidized pyrite [38], and another study of pyrite behavior with other non-redox active metals made no assumption of chemical reactions at the mineral surface, other than the existence of a protonated site [50].
+This differs from suggested behavior results found in fitted surface complexation model, as a complex with the deprotonated site was necessary to fit the experimental data.

-Obtaining data for surface complexation modeling of the pyrite surface is a particularly difficult problem, owing to the high reactivity of the pyrite surface with any available oxidant [49].
-Examination of sorption of strontium to a clean, unoxidized pyrite surface found that no sorption occurred, matching the relatively low amount of sorption observed for pyrite, only using surface complexation modeling to determine sorption to the oxidized pyrite surface [38].
-An earlier study of pyrite behavior with other non-redox active metals made no assumption of chemical reactions at the mineral surface, other than the existence of a protonated site [50].
-This differs from suggested behavior found in fitted surface complexation model, as a complex with the deprotonated site was necessary to fit the experimental data.
-As discussed previously, this is a likely indication that the pyrite surface behavior cannot be easily captured by a single surface site complexation model.
-Unraveling the intertwined behaviors at work here requires observation and measurement of surface behavior through techniques such as x-ray spectroscopy and ab initio modeling.
+nraveling adsorption processes occurring on the surfaces of pyrite requires observation and measurement of surface behavior through techniques such as x-ray spectroscopy and ab initio modeling.
 Indeed, signs of these intricate surface behaviors appear when studying redox-active metals such as selenium and uranium, which oxidize the pyrite surface, dramatically changing the surface properties [51], [52].
 Further characterization of the pyrite surface properties is necessary to better constrain radium behavior at the pyrite surface.

 SECTION 3.3: IMPLICATIONS FOR RADIUM AS TRACER